It’s called “the mushroom of immortality” and not just because it’s been used medicinally for over 4000 years.

 Reishi mushrooms contain beta-glucans, as well as other compounds that can help strengthen the immune system.

 Reishi can help improve blood flow and reduce the amount of oxygen used by the heart, which leaves more oxygen for the rest of the body.
 It may also reduce the amount of bad cholesterol.

 Reishi is well known to have inflammation reducing properties.
 It increases the amount of blood flow to the brain and can help when your body is suffering from a headache or recovering from an injury.

 7. Respiratory Support

 Reishi can reduce irritation and allergic reactions that occur with asthma and bronchitis.

-It can neutralize free radicals, which helps reduce the risk of chronic
+This mushroom can help boost immune system and blood vessel health.
+It can neutralize free radicals, which helps reduce the risk of chronic diseases and premature aging.

 9. Mental Energy

 By helping to balance hormones in the body, reishi mushrooms can help boost your mental energy.

 10. Cancer Prevention